Need for Speed: Hot Pursuit (2010 video game): PS3, Xbox 360, Microsoft Windows

 Hot Pursuit allows players to control police vehicles and participate in high-speed pursuits, a feature absent from the series since 2002.

 Hot Pursuit returns to the gameplay of earlier Need for Speed titles, mainly Need for Speed III: Hot Pursuit (1998), and prominently featuring supercars and high-speed police chases.
 It features two factions, "Racer" and "Cop", and a full career mode for both roles.
-Police are more powerful and racers faster, with each side having access to several power-ups, including calling for roadblocks and radar jamming.
+Police are more powerful and race faster, with each side having access to several power-ups, including calling for roadblocks and radar jamming.
 Hot Pursuit's physics are positioned between the arcade-styled approach of Burnout Paradise (2008) and sim racing games such as Need for Speed: Shift (2009).

 Hot Pursuit takes place in the fictional Seacrest County based on the West Coast of the Western United States.
 It is an open world and features over 100 mi of open road, four times larger than that of Burnout Paradise, Criterion's previous title.
 Hot Pursuit features a new social interaction system called "Autolog" which is described as "Facebook for the game".
 The game features both single-player and multiplayer game modes with up to eight players; as an option to live multiplayer racing, players can post records and achievements on the Autolog feed for friends to see, which they then can try to beat.
 Autolog also contains an experience system called "Bounty" which is used to unlock new vehicles.

 All vehicles in Hot Pursuit are licensed real-world cars, with most available in both racer and police variants, but a few cars are exclusive to each side.
 The Porsche 918 Spyder, then a concept car, debuts in Hot Pursuit.
 Ferrari vehicles however, last seen in downloadable content for Need for Speed: Shift and absent from all other entries since Need for Speed: Hot Pursuit 2 (2002), are also absent from Hot Pursuit.
 There is no car customization or tuning, other than color changing.
 Unlike previous Need for Speed games which use unbranded, fictional models, real cars like the Audi A4, Chevrolet Cobalt, Porsche Cayenne, Nissan Frontier, and Ram 1500 are used as traffic cars.